-Is a statistic that represents a summary measure of an event occurrence per population, taking into account the length of time that each member of the population was susceptible or exposed (person-time at risk).
+Is a statistic that represents a summary measure of event occurrence per population, taking into account the length of time that each member of the population was susceptible or exposed (patient-time at risk).
 In technical terms, incidence rate of an event in a population is the ratio of new events in a specified time period (numerator) divided by the sum of the periods of time at risk for each of the patients (denominator).
-For example, 1 case per 1,000 patient-years exposed, expresses 1 new case observed among 1000 persons during 1 year of exposure, or 1 new case observed among 500 patients during 2 years of exposure.2
+For example, 1 case per 1000 patient-years exposed expresses 1 new case observed among 1000 persons during 1 year of exposure, or 1 new case observed among 500 patients during 2 years of exposure.2

 PML that develops a few months after stopping one disease modifying therapy (DMT) and starting a different DMT.
-In these cases, PML could have developed without causing symptoms while the patient was still on the previous DMT, or shortly after stopping the previous DMT.5
+In these cases, PML could have developed without causing symptoms while the patient was still on the previous DMT, or shortly after stopping the previous DMT.4

 Porta M (Ed.)
 (2014) A dictionary of epidemiology (6th ed.).
 New York, NY: Oxford University Press. http://irea.ir/files/site1/pages/dictionary.pdf.
 Accessed June 2018